phpbb-extensions/collapsible-categories/v1xx.md

 ## The Event Listener
 Now we need to assign the two template variables `U_FOO_COLLAPSE_URL` and `S_FOO_HIDDEN`.

 We can use WOI's `main()` function in the `event.php` class to assign these variables.
-We will also be needing the `$template`, `$helper` and CC's `$operator` objects, so they need to be added to the class constructor as dependencies (if not already there).
+We will also be needing the `$template` and CC's `$operator` objects, so they need to be added to the class constructor as dependencies (if not already there).
 The `$operator` object from CC will need to be optional, so it should be defined at the end of the arguments list with a default value of `null`.

 The constructor should look like: